📝 Food safety and HACCP · ⏱️ 2 min read

 Do I need to measure temperature every 30 minutes while cooling?

-Not mandatory, but wise for large quantities.
-For small portions you can measure after 1 hour and at the end.
-Most important is that you can prove it went from 60°C to 7°C within 2 hours.
+Not mandatory, but smart for large quantities.
+Small portions can be checked after 1 hour and at completion.
+What matters most is proving the 60°C to 7°C drop happened within 2 hours.

 What if it takes longer than 2 hours to cool down?